Kaliningrad Oblast: Natural resources

 There are small oil reservoirs beneath the Baltic Sea not far from Kaliningrad's shore.
 Small-scale offshore exploration started in 2004.
 Poland, Lithuania, and some local NGOs voiced concerns about possible environmental effects.

 Fishing

 Fishing is an important regional industry, with big fishing ports in Kaliningrad and Pionersky.
 There are smaller fishing ports in Svetly and Rybachy.

 Power generation

+With the desynchronization of the electricity systems of Lithuania, Latvia and Estonia from the Russian UPS synchronous area in February 2025, and their subsequent connection to the Continental Europe Synchronous Area (CESA) via Poland, the Kaliningrad electrical grid became islanded from any other system.

-Average yearly power consumption in the Kaliningrad Oblast was 3.5 terawatt-hours in 2004, of which local power generation provided just 0.235 terawatt-hours.
+Average yearly power consumption in the Kaliningrad Oblast was 3.5 TWh in 2004, of which local power generation provided just 0.235 TWh.
 The balance was imported from neighbouring countries.
 A new Kaliningrad power station was built in 2005, providing 50% of the oblast's energy needs.
 This station was expanded in 2010, making the oblast independent from electricity imports.

 In 2008, planning began for the construction of two nuclear power reactors, with costs estimated at €5 billion (US$8 billion).
 The project was suspended in May 2013.
 In 2014, the project was abandoned in response to environmental concerns and lack of support.

-LNG from St. Petersburg supplies some of the energy in the Oblast.
+LNG from St. Petersburg supplied some of the energy in the Oblast.